ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

 ## Problem description

 In our current digital world where everyone is creating API’s for exposing data internally and for external partners, we should look on how we can manage and control them.
 Most of us also know that we not only have to build the API, but we need to foresee additional responsibilities with it.
 Some that are just a necessary evil.
-Like for example Autorization, Authentication, or certain routing policies, etc.
+Like for example Authorization, Authentication, or certain routing policies, etc.

-Well, instead of inventing the wheel over and over again, i searched for the best solution and found that an API Management tool can solve a lot of those problems and even add extra value within your landscape.
+Well, instead of inventing the wheel over and over again, I searched for the best solution and found that an API Management tool can solve a lot of those problems and even add extra value within your landscape.
 This tool helps you in managing you APIs, setting the right responsibilities on the right level.
 You can add plenty additional functionalities, but most of all this happens in one tool!
-Thats one of the reasons it is important for your business to implement the such a tool in your organisation.
+That’s one of the reasons it is important for your business to implement such a tool in your organization.

 ## Investigation

 ### API Management or API Gateway?
-API management and API gateway are used interchangebly.
+API management and API gateway are used interchangeably.
 Is it now an API manager, API management tool, or API gateway?
-Lets dive into the namings.
+Let’s dive into the naming’s.
 An API management tool refers to the application/overall solution of managing APIs.
 This mostly indicates that they are talking about the application and its features.
 A management tool can include one or multiple API Gateways, depending on the solution needed in the organization.
-An API gateway is actually a middleware that is placed in front of your services an acts as a central point to administrate, route and secure your services.
+An API gateway is actually a middleware that is placed in front of your services an act as a central point to administrate, route and secure your services.

 ### API landscape without an API management tool